SkafteNicki/dtu_mlops/s2_organisation_and_version_control/good_coding_practice.md

         and methods should be full lowercase with words separated by underscore.
 Thus `TrainNetwork` should be `train_network`.

-??? question "Knowledge question 2"

-    What would be the of argument `x` for a function `def f(x):` if it should support the following input
+2. What would be the of argument `x` for a function `def f(x):` if it should support the following input

     ```python
     x1 = [1, 2, 3, 4]